Raman Skirmunt: Political and economic activity

 In early 20th century Skirmunt was among the leaders of the local krajowcy movement and advocated the creation of the Krajowcy Party of Lithuania and White Ruthenia as a common Polish-Belarusian-Lithuanian political organization.

 Skirmunt was a member of the Minsk Agricultural Society (MTSG), and in 1904 he was elected a member of the Council of this society.
 He became a faithful friend, associate and, according to Count Ippolit Korvin-Milewski, "favorite student" of Edward Vainilovich in terms of economic work in the Moscow State University of Technology and political activity.
-In 1905-1911 he was the chairman of the Department for Agriculture Affairs and Needs of Minsky Polessie (Poleski Society of Agriculture), which was a department of the Minsk Society of Agriculture.
-He was the vice-chairman (1907-1917, 1918-?) of the Minsk Society of Agriculture and one of its leaders.
+In 1905–1911 he was the chairman of the Department for Agriculture Affairs and Needs of Minsky Polessie (Poleski Society of Agriculture), which was a department of the Minsk Society of Agriculture.
+He was the vice-chairman (1907–1917, 1918–?) of the Minsk Society of Agriculture and one of its leaders.

 In 1906, under the patronage of Edward Vainilovich, Skirmunt was elected a deputy from Minsk province of the First Russian State Duma.
 In the official Duma questionnaire, Skirmunt registered himself as "Polish".
 The newspaper "Nowy Kurier Litewski" (No. 104, 1917) reported that in 1906, in one of the backroom conversations in the State Duma, Skirmunt once called himself a "Belarusian".
-On 25 March 1907 Roman Skirmunt became a member of the Supervisory Board of the Polish Society "Enlightenment" in Minsk.
+On 25 March 1907 Raman Skirmunt became a member of the Supervisory Board of the Polish Society "Enlightenment" in Minsk.

 Skirmunt helped found a Polish-Belarusian fraction, the so-called Western Borderlands Group (Группа западных окраин), which united with deputies from Polish provinces (the so-called "Polish circle from the Kingdom of Poland") and formed the core of the parliamentary group "Union of Autonomists".
 Skirmunt called for the creation of a regional party, the "Regional Party of Belarus and Lithuania".
 He envisioned the "regional party" project as an international bloc of Polish, Belarusian and Lithuanian political organizations.